borysmatveichuk/RandomUser/README.md

 Takes 100 random users from net and show it in list.

-Used 3rd part libraries: Retrofit2, RxJava, Glide.
+Used 3rd part libraries: Retrofit2, RxJava, Koin, Glide.